 Breathing with your diaphragm helps your lungs expand so that they take in more air.
 Your diaphragm is the large muscle that separates your lungs from your belly.
 It helps draw air into your lungs as you breathe.

-This method may be called belly breathing.
+This method may be called diaphragmatic breathing (belly breathing).

 Lie on your back, or prop yourself up on several pillows.

 Put one hand on your belly and the other on your chest.

 When you breathe in, push your belly out as far as possible.

 You should feel the hand on your belly move out, while the hand on your chest does not move.

 When you breathe out, you should feel the hand on your belly move in.

 When you can do this type of breathing well while lying down, learn to do it while sitting or standing.